Lightnicus/omnipay-swipehq/README.md

     $ curl -s http://getcomposer.org/installer | php
     $ php composer.phar update

-## Tests

-- Four fail: testAuthorizeParameters, testCompleteAuthorizeParameters, testPurchaseParameters, and testCompletePurchaseParameters in GatewayTestCase.php.
-These are a base suite of tests that come with Omnipay.
-There appears to be problems with returning data from getMerchant_id and getApi_key functions from within PaymentPageAuthorizeRequest class.

-Pull request are welcome!

 ## Getting Started

 - Swipe HQ is an Offsite Payment Gateway so for the Live Payment Notifications (Swipe HQ's servers to yours) to work, you will need a staging server.
 The Live Payment Notifications will not be able to find your localhost.